schmalls/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Core/About/About.md

 Allows to indicate which namespaces are used in the session.

 ### [about_Variables](about_Variables.md)
-Describes how variables store values that can be used in  Windows PowerShell.
+Describes how variables store values that can be used in  Windows PowerShell?

 ### [about_While](about_While.md)
 Describes a language statement that you can use to run a command block based on the results of a conditional test.